secsh, ssh

 The OpenSSH SSH client supports SSH protocol 2.

-The methods available for authentication are: GSSAPI-based authentication, host-based authentication, public key authentication, challenge-response authentication, and password authentication.
+The methods available for authentication are: GSSAPI-based authentication, host-based authentication, public key authentication, keyboard-interactive authentication, and password authentication.
 Authentication methods are tried in the order specified above, though PreferredAuthentications can be used to change the default order.

-Host-based authentication works as follows: If the machine the user logs in from is listed in $ROOTDIR/etc/hosts.equiv or $ROOTDIR/etc/shosts.equiv on the remote machine, and the user names are the same on both sides, or if the files ~/.rhosts or ~/.shosts exist in the user's home directory on the remote machine and contain a line containing the name of the client machine and the name of the user on that machine, the user is considered for login.
+Host-based authentication works as follows: If the machine the user logs in from is listed in $ROOTDIR/etc/hosts.equiv or $ROOTDIR/etc/shosts.equiv on the remote machine, the user is non-root and the user names are the same on both sides, or if the files ~/.rhosts or ~/.shosts exist in the user's home directory on the remote machine and contain a line containing the name of the client machine and the name of the user on that machine, the user is considered for login.
 Additionally, the server must be able to verify the client's host key (see the description of $ROOTDIR/etc/ssh/ssh_known_hosts and ~/.ssh/known_hosts, below) for login to be permitted.
 This authentication method closes security holes due to IP spoofing, DNS spoofing, and routing spoofing.
 [Note to the administrator: $ROOTDIR/etc/hosts.equiv, ~/.rhosts, and the rlogin/rsh protocol in general, are inherently insecure and should be disabled if security is desired.]

 Public key authentication works as follows: The scheme is based on public-key cryptography, using cryptosystems where encryption and decryption are done using separate keys, and it is unfeasible to derive the decryption key from the encryption key.
 The idea is that each user creates a public/private key pair for authentication purposes.
 The server knows the public key, and only the user knows the private key. ssh implements public key authentication protocol automatically, using one of the DSA, ECDSA, Ed25519 or RSA algorithms.
 The HISTORY section of ssl(8) contains a brief discussion of the DSA and RSA algorithms.